Nikon D3300 vs D7500

-The Nikon D3300 and the Nikon D7500 are two digital cameras that were announced, respectively, in January 2014 and April 2017.
+The Nikon D3300 and the Nikon D7500 are two digital cameras that were revealed to the public, respectively, in January 2014 and April 2017.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The D3300 has a resolution of 24 megapixel, whereas the D7500 provides 20.7 MP.
+The D3300 has a resolution of 24 megapixels, whereas the D7500 provides 20.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7500 is notably larger (16 percent) than the Nikon D3300.
 Moreover, the D7500 is substantially heavier (67 percent) than the D3300.
 It is noteworthy in this context that the D7500 is splash and dust-proof, while the D3300 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Nikon Lens Catalog.

 The adjacent table lists the principal physical characteristics of the two cameras alongside a wider set of alternatives.
 If you want to switch the focus of the display and review another camera pair, you can move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |4.||Nikon D3500||124 mm||97 mm||70 mm||415 g||1550||n||Aug 2018||429||amazon.com|